Dependency injection in BlackSheep¶

 Produces responses like the following at "/":

-- scoped services are instantiated once per web request (B)
+- Scoped services are created once per web request (B).

 Options to create services¶